kanak-attack-manoa/kanak-attack-manoa.github.io/index.md

 ### Landing Page

 When arriving at the landing page, the user has the option to login to an existing account or create a new one.
-We will also display general information about the app in case the user is contemplating downloading it.
+It also displays general information about the app in case the user is contemplating creating an account.

 <img src="public/images/landing.png">